redbadger/awesome-badger/stuartharris/build-scripts/README.md

   None
 ```

-Parsing JSON is a doddle:
+Also, parsing JSON is a doddle:

 ```js
 const metadata = JSON.parse(